HaramChoi-askui/custom-element/README.md

 **Custom Element Selection** is a feature in askui that enables you to create custom selectors for elements on the screen, instead of relying on the standard selectors provided such as *Button, Icon, etc.*

-With this feature, you can define a custom selector based on how the element seems on the screen.
-This allows for a more precise and robust selection of elements in the UI, which can lead to more reliable test automation.
+With this feature, you can define a custom selector based on how the element is displayed on the screen.
 This can be particularly useful in situations where standard selectors are unreliable due to the non-standard property of the element.
-It provides greater flexibility and control, allowing you to tailor automation tests to meet the specific needs of your application.
+It provides greater flexibility and control, allowing you to tailor the automation to meet the specific needs of your application.

 Here we will demonstrate how to use a custom element to explore Google Street View.